pghodki/devsecops-poc/README.md

 - Container scanning
   - Container action has been added
   - Anchore container scanning third-party open source tool has been added

-Note: Terraform for Infrastructure is not yet implemented!